JizhiziLi/cnn-cell-counting/README.md

     }
     ```

     Pass some parameters to test cnn model on testing. `params_path` stands for path of params, `choice` stands for which final layer and output we are using.
-Available choice are `linear_count/logistic_count/logistic_zeroOne`
+Available choice are `linear_count/logistic_count/logistic_zeroOne`.
+Logging will be displayed in folder `~/static/models/cnn_model`.

 ## Some examples